nv-morpheus/Morpheus/examples/digital_fingerprinting/visualization/README.md

     --train_users=none \
     --log_level=debug \
     --start_time=2022-08-30 \
-    --input_file=/workspace/examples/data/dfp/duo-inference-data/DUO_2022-08-*.json
+    --input_file=/workspace/examples/data/dfp/duo-inference-data/DUO_2022-08-*.json \
+    --output_dir=./duo-dfp-output
 ```

-When pipeline run completes, you should now see `dfp-viz-duo-2022-08-30.csv` and `dfp-viz-duo-2022-08-31.csv` in your current directory.
+When pipeline run completes, you should now see `dfp-viz-duo-2022-08-30.csv` and `dfp-viz-duo-2022-08-31.csv` in the  `duo-dfp-output` directory.
 These files can be used as input to the DFP Viz UI.

 ## Install DFP Visualization App